Skip to content

 Built-in MCP Setup

-Set the Built-in MCP config path:
+Pass the Built-in MCP config path on the entrypoint CLI:

 mcp.json follows the common MCP client-style shape: a top-level mcpServers object keyed by your server labels.
 In most cases, you can copy an MCP server entry from another MCP client config and reuse it here with minimal changes.
 For canonical examples (URL + stdio styles), see MCP Examples -> Built-in MCP Runtime Config.